mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ---

 # Working on
-- Make adjustments to fundraising script based on feedback
-- Practice fundraising script
+- Go through [installation feedback](https://github.com/centerofci/mathesar/discussions/3108) and create GitHub issues for action items.
+- Also go through General channel feedback and create issues or other follow ups
+- Figure out current state of projects and next steps for release
+- Product strategy discussion with Ghislaine
+- Call with Zack from Openverse

 ## Backlog
-- Go through [installation feedback](https://github.com/centerofci/mathesar/discussions/3108) and create GitHub issues for action items.
 - Review Sean's Querydown document
 - Reorganize and document ongoing responsibilities better
 - Figure out a "backlog grooming" process and go through and organize GitHub issues and milestones